-Privacy and access to justice: Tenants can apply for a suppression order to remove names or any identifying details from being published in a Tenancy Tribunal decision, if their case is wholly or substantially successful.
+Privacy and access to justice: Tenants can apply Where can tenants get more information? for a suppression order to remove names or any identifying details from being published in a answer any immediate questions you may Tenancy Tribunal decision, if their case is wholly or substantially successful.
 The Tribunal can also decide to suppress details if it is in the interests of the parties or the public interest to do so.